 When considering your purchase, it’s important to note that some companies may take the origins of a reputable country and use this to fake-stamp their products.
 When considering leather goods, be sure to research the origins and backstory to how each piece was made.

 With premium products, you’ll generally find full transparency behind the method and production process used.
-At Billy Tannery, we minimise our leather miles by sourcing and producing all of our leather goods in the UK.
+At our leather tannery, we minimise our leather miles by sourcing and producing all of our leather goods in the UK.
 As a result, we reduce the carbon footprint of our leather and can also guarantee the origin of every component of our products.

 THE TANNING PROCESS

-This is the process that converts hides or skins into leather.
+Before leather can be turned into first-rate products, it must go through a complex tanning process.
 The way it’s carried out will often determine the quality of the product and how long it lasts for.

 The most widely-used method, chrome tanning, is low cost and efficient; you can essentially process hide to leather in the space of a day.
 Chrome tanning does require much more careful environmental controls though, so if choosing chrome make sure to pay attention to the country of origin as regulations vary hugely.